 What is Artificial Intelligence?

-Keep it simple: Artificial Intelligence is a new way of programming computers.
-Instead of putting in the code with a lot of /if this then that/ you use techniques to let the machine learn.
+Artificial Intelligence is a new way of programming computers.
+Instead of putting in the code with a lot of if-this-then-that you use techniques to let the machine learn.
 That’s why it’s called „machine learning“.
-Machine learning is the technique that is able to create “artificial intelligence”.
+Machine learning is the technique that creates artificial intelligence.

 Our parents probably never told us that snow is cold or the taste of chocolate.
 We learned it and they let us learn it.
 The same principle applies to machine learning.

 Be smart: The brain is unparalleled.
-Applying the same principles means not that you get somewhere close to what our brains are doing every day.
-Still, that new approach produces astonishing results and solves unsolved problems like self-driving cars and many more.
+Applying the same principles doesn’t mean that you get somewhere close to what our brains are doing every day.
+Still, that new approach produces astonishing results and solves unsolved problems like image recognition, self-driving cars and many more.

 One of this unsolved problems is to understand what a user wants if he is just sending a text message.

-Natural language processing tries to understand language in their full complexity.
-There are sometimes thousands way of saying the same.
+Natural language processing tries to understand the language in their full complexity.
+There is sometimes thousands way of saying the same.
 Natural language processing wants to understand all of them.

 Here are some techniques how this works: